LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     Namelist file indicators.
 If xxx\_namelist.eq.1, then the code looks for the file b2.xxx.parameters, in which it expects to find the xxx namelist.
+    In the case of boundary\_namelist, defaults to 1 for double-null geometries, 0 otherwise.

 .. index::
    single: b2srdt_*_namelist; b2stbc_boundary_namelist